 “Two-year-olds are entering pretend play and figuring out who they are.
 Kitchen items, cars, trucks and baby dolls allow them to pretend to be in the adult world in their play,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”

-From stuffed animals to books, we have more than enough options for you to purchase for your little one for any occasion in 2020.
+From stuffed animals to books, we have more than enough options for you to purchase for your little one for any occasion.

 - Best toys for 2-year-old boys and girls